BradleyMcGill/PrivateNotes/TeamPegasus/Me.md

 	- [ ] James
 	- [ ] Will
 - [ ] Read some of the blogs on info.red-gate.com
+	- 04-10-24 Read [this](https://info.red-gate.com/rg/blog/2024/10/introducing-our-new-approach-to-redgate-monitor-competitor-displacement) about enabling customers to switch to RGMonitor with their 12 free months if they are on a competitors plan
 - [ ] Get familiar with the product development space on confluence
 - [ ] Work more directly on a support ticket
 ____